ERICBURDONANDTHEANIMALS

 August 21-25, 1968 Whisky A-Go-Go, West Hollywood, CA: Eric Burdon and Animals, A.B.
 Skhy

-August 28, 1968 : Civic Center, Oklahoma City, OK: Eric Burdon and The Animals, Sweetwater sponsored by YKO Radio
+August 28, 1968: Civic Center, Oklahoma City, OK: Eric Burdon and The Animals, Sweetwater sponsored by YKO Radio

 Presumably there were numerous other dates outside of California, but the activities of The Animals are somewhat vague during this period.

-September 18, 1968: Whisky A-Go-Go, West Hollywood, CA: Eric Burdon and The Animals, Buddy Miles Express
+September 18, 1968: Whisky A-Go-Go, West Hollywood, CA: Buddy Miles Express

 September 21-22, 1968: San Antonio Arena, San Antonio, TX: Eric Burdon and The Animals

-October 4, 5, 1968: Fillmore East, New York City, NY: Eric Burdon and The Animals Sly & The Family Stone, Linn County
+October 4, 5, 1968: Fillmore East, New York City, NY: Eric Burdon and The Animals, Sly & The Family Stone, Linn County

-October 13, 1968 : Tijuana Pop Festival, Mexico: Eric Burdon and The Animals, Iron Butterfly, Chicago Transit Authority, The Collectors, Yellow Payges, Patchwork Security Blanket
+October 13, 1968: Tijuana Pop Festival, Mexico: Eric Burdon and The Animals, Iron Butterfly, Chicago Transit Authority, The Collectors, Yellow Payges, Patchwork Security Blanket

 According to Burdon’s autobiography, he told the crowd that Mexico was famous for beautiful women and great pot, and this did not go over well with the local police forces.
+This was a very confusing event that received a lot of police interference, and the Animals may not have actually played.

-October 26, 1968: San Francisco International Pop Festival Alameda County Fairgrounds, Pleasanton, CA: Johnny Rivers, Jose Feliciano, Eric Burdon and The Animals, Iron Butterfly, Fraternity of Man, Buddy Miles Express, Rejoice, Lee Michaels, Mad River
+October 26, 1968: Alameda County Fairgrounds, Pleasanton, CA: Johnny Rivers, Jose Feliciano, Eric Burdon and The Animals, Iron Butterfly, Fraternity of Man, Buddy Miles Express, Rejoice, Lee Michaels, Mad River San Francisco International Pop Festival

-November 9, 1968: Fargo State College, Morehead, ND Eric Burdon and The Animals
+November 9, 1968: Fargo State College, Morehead, ND: Eric Burdon and The Animals

 December 7, 1968: Community Concourse, San Diego, CA: Eric Burdon and The Animals, Jello’s Gas Band

-The poster for this show says “The Farewell Performance of Eric Burdon and The Animals.”
-Presumably, the band had decided to break up but still had obligations, and presumably they borrowed equipment to play the gig.
+The poster for this show says The Farewell Performance of Eric Burdon and The Animals.
+Presumably, the band had decided to break up but still had obligations, and presumably they would have had to borrow the equipment to play the show.

 December 13, 1968: Civic Auditorium, Santa Monica, CA: The Turtles, Eric Burdon and The Animals, Morning Sun

-The newspaper ad says “Christmas Concert with The Turtles” presented by L&M Enterprises.
-It is not certain whether the band actually played this gig, but presumably it falls into the same category as the San Diego show, an existing obligation after the band had broken up.
-The ambiguity comes from the San Diego performance, which listed that gig as a “Farewell Performance”, but concert posters are hardly required to be scrupulously truthful.
-In any case, the live performance history of Eric Burdon and The Animals seems to end in Southern California in December, 196August
+The newspaper ad says Christmas Concert with The Turtles presented by L&M Enterprises.
+It is not certain whether the band actually played this gig, and presumably it falls into the same category as the San Diego show, an existing obligation after the band had broken up.
+The ambiguity comes from the San Diego performance, which also listed that show as a Farewell Performance, but concert posters are hardly required to be scrupulously truthful.
+Zoot Money simply doesn’t recall whether or not the shows were played, as the aftermath of the Japanese “tour” and the stolen equipment were far more prominent memories.

 December 22, 1968 Newcastle City Hall, Newcastle: The Animals

-Members of the Animals return to the UK for Christmas, even though most of them have moved their lives to California by this time.
-A charity show is organized to reunite the original Animals at Newcastle City Hall, in their hometown.
+Members of the Animals returned to the UK for Christmas, even though most of them had moved their lives to California by this time.
+A charity show was organized to reunite the original Animals at Newcastle City Hall, in their hometown.
 Zoot Money’s keyboards filled out the sound for the original quintet (Burdon, Price, Hilton Valentine, Chas Chandler and John Steel).
-According to Egan, old animosities resurface, and the minimal rehearsal does not compensate for the fact that Chandler and Steel have been in management rather than musicians for the previous two years.
-This show was a benefit for the Percy Hedley Spastic School and the Muscular Dystrophy Group of Tyneside.